stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Overview

-Having decided that JNA was the way forward some mechanism was needed to actually generate the API.
+Having decided that JNA was the way forward some mechanism was needed to actually generate the API from the Vulkan header file.

 First some requirements and constraints were established for the scope of the generator: